softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 ### Create your Visual Studio Solution

 1. Create a portable class library project.
 When prompted to select framework targets, enable the following:
-* NET Framework 4.6
+   * .NET Framework 4.6
    * ASP.NET Core 1.0
    * Windows Universal 10

 2. Go to Properties -> AssemblyInfo.cs.
 Change AssemblyVersion to "1.0.*" so that it auto-updates, and remove the AssemblyFileVersion line altogether.
 This will keep both the assembly and file version numbers in sync.